-Regarding the use of RAPEX, based on data derived from the General Secretariat's website (which are not published in a consolidated form, thus they are not official ones), it made the following recent notifications: 2022 (January - July):

-1; and 2021: 2.
+Regarding the use of RAPEX, based on data derived from the General Secretariat's website (which are not published in a consolidated form, thus they are not official ones), it made the following recent notifications: 2023 (January-July): 9, 2022: 8 and 2021: 2.

-Consumer awareness must be considered low.
+Consumer awareness is rather low.
 Very few consumer organisations are actively focusing on challenging abusive general terms and conditions.
+However, the new collective redress landscape introduced by Law.
+No. 5019/2023 (see below) may trigger claims for product recall among other consumer claims.

-Consumers' reports and complaints are filed with the General Secretariat, via phone (basically, No. 1520), via email (info@efpolis.gr or 1520@efpolis.gr) or via internet either at its website or at the website of the competent Ministry of Development and Investments.
+Consumers' reports and complaints are filed with the General Secretariat, in person or through an authorised representative, via phone (basically, No. 1520), email (1520@mindev.gov.gr), internet or post to its postal address (Kaniggos Square, Athens 10181).